 3. Establish Persistence

 Attackers who achieve initial exploitation ultimately seek to establish persistence in the network.
-They commonly do so via privilege escalation, finding the Run Keys, or getting into scripts.
+They commonly do so by escalating privileges, finding the Run Keys or getting into scripts.

 4. Install Tools